-Our Exclusive 5-Star Inspection Package
+Our Exclusive 5-Star Inspection Bundle

 Everything you need for a complete home inspection.

-Description of Home Inspection Services
+Description of TN Home Inspection Services

 Comprehensive Home Inspection Report (including color photographs)

 We will report on all accessible areas and advise you on any defects or safety issues that are found.
 This report describes the current condition of the structure that is inspected according to the Tennessee Standard of Practice.
 We provide the details and information you need and can answer any questions you may have about our findings.

 A proper infrared survey locates areas of energy inefficiency, “hot spots” within electrical wiring, and other places where preventative maintenance can save homeowners time and money.
 Including an infrared survey with your home inspection is an invaluable opportunity to avoid costly future problems.

 Radon Gas Test

 Our radon gas test is conducted with a continuous monitor that takes a sample every hour for a minimum of 48 hours.
-The report you will receive shows all of the samples taken as well as an overall average of the results.
+The report you will receive shows all of the samples taken, as well as an overall average of the results.
 This allows clients to review the findings to determine if any additional action is necessary.

 Indoor Air Quality

 For example, to see if elevated mold spores are present our home inspectors take Air Samples in at least 2 locations inside the building.
-This will identify if elevated mold spores are present as well as their type and symptoms.
+It will identify if elevated spores are present as well as their type and symptoms.
 Our home inspection reports will help ensure you feel satisfied with the air quality of the home you are buying.

 Moisture issues can create enormous issues for homeowners, largely because so many of them are unseen for long periods of time.
 The most common areas affected are toilets, tub/showers, under windows, in the floor inside of exterior doors, etc. Left undetected, these problem areas can build up and become serious future health and/or structural issues.

 Mold can also be tricky to detect as it can grow in sneaky places like between walls and under floors.
 We offer a visual evaluation of the interior of the home, identifying evidence of mold-like substances and the conditions that can cause mold.
 If mold-like substances are found, we can perform A SEPARATE OPTIONAL service called “mold sampling” where the inspector takes a sample of suspected mold debris and has it analyzed by a professional laboratory.
 See additional services on this site.

 This is a video of the photos taken during the inspection with the voice of the inspector explaining each issue as though you were actually there during the inspection.

 A termite inspection will reveal any signs of termite activity in or around the home and ensure the home is structurally sound.
 If no activity is found, a termite letter is provided.
 We offer this service to our agents and clients as a convenience that can be ordered through our office when scheduling the home inspection.
 The termite inspection is usually performed during the home inspection and the report will be delivered within 24 hours of the inspection.

 A repair list is to be provided prior to the re-inspection date by the buyer or their agent.
-At this time, our qualified home inspectors will verify the items were repaired by today’s minimum building standards and by a qualified professional.
+At this time, our qualified home inspector will verify the items were repaired by today’s minimum building standards and by a qualified professional.
 It is our company policy that licensed contractors perform all repairs to protect against additional issues in the future.